Applicants located outside of the Commonwealth of PA should consult the University State Authorization website.

 For more information regarding authorization and licensure, visit the University’s State Authorization web page [https://www.francis.edu/State-Authorization/].

-Official transcripts verifying the conferral of a baccalaureate (bachelor's) degree in nursing from an NLNAC or CCNE-accredited program.
+Official transcripts verifying the conferral of a baccalaureate (bachelor's) degree in nursing from an ACEN, CCNE, or CNEA accredited program.
+This includes all transcripts with transfer credits to the degree granting institution.

 A GPA of 3.0 or higher on a 4.0 scale.